abeerbadawi/MentalBench-Align/docs/evaluation_guidelines.md

 Empathy (1-5): Captures emotional warmth and validation Helpfulness (1-5): Indicates capacity to reduce distress Understanding (1-5): Measures accurate emotional reflection

+**We added the previous list of ranking and explaining rach rank definition

 For each response, provide a one-sentence rationale summarizing your rating across all attributes.